peterhinch/micropython-nano-gui/README.md

 # 1. Introduction

+This library has been refactored as a Python package.
+The aim is to reduce RAM
+usage: widgets are imported on demand rather than unconditionally.
+This enabled the addition of new widgets with zero impact on existsing applications.

 This library provides a limited set of GUI objects (widgets) for displays whose display driver is subclassed from the `framebuf` class.
-Examples are:
+Display drivers include:

  * The official [SSD1306 driver](https://github.com/micropython/micropython/blob/master/drivers/display/ssd1306.py).
  * The [PCD8544/Nokia 5110](https://github.com/mcauser/micropython-pcd8544.git).